Introduction to IR

 - Vascular.
 This mostly deals with peripheral arterial and venous disease and aneurysms.

 - Oncology.
 The main techniques involved are ablation of tumours using heat or cold, and accessing the blood supply of a tumour to deliver chemotherapy.
-The majority of work is in liver and renal cancer, but there have been advancements in tumours all over the body.

 IR procedures are now essential for emergency care.
 Emergency interventions include stopping bleeding in major trauma, clot removal in stroke and drainage of infected organs.